E. T. Hooley: Early life

-Hooley was born at sea in 1842, on board Bolivar, which was en route from London to Launceston, Tasmania.
+Hooley was born at sea in 1842, on board Bolivar, which was en route from London to Launceston, Van Diemen's Land.
 According to his birth certificate he was born on 30 September, but this was not registered until 19 November, and most other historical records list his date of birth as 3 October.
 His birth certificate also lists his name as Timothy Bolivar Hooley, but if Hooley ever used the name he had dropped it in favour of Edward Timothy Hooley by 1866.
-His father, Daniel Hooley, was a farmer who had emigrated to Tasmania to take up an offer of work at a sheep and cattle station there.
+His father, Daniel Hooley, was a farmer who had emigrated to Van Diemen's Land to take up an offer of work at a sheep and cattle station there.
 His mother was Ellen née Barry.

-The Hooley family remained in Launceston until January 1846, when they moved to Portland, Victoria.
+The Hooley family remained in Launceston until January 1846, when they moved to Portland, Colony of New South Wales.
 Edward Hooley was educated there, becoming a farmer and sheep and cattle dealer, before marrying an Irish immigrant named Jane Maze on 23 November or 4 December 1861.
 They subsequently had two sons and five daughters.